disobeyfi/games/README.md

 ### Metadata

 Please include a text/Markdown file (or HTML/PDF if needed, please avoid proprietary formats) containing the following metadata about the challenge.
-See [[challenge template/README.md]] and [[public/README.md]].
+See [the challenge template](challenge_template/README.md) and [the challenge public information](challenge_template/public/README.md).

 * **Preferred challenge name.** We will try to respect this, but will reserve the right to alter it in case of duplicate names or e.g. inappropriate language.
 This may include your company's name or similar if wanted.
 * **Challenge/task description.** Usually these look like "The intelligence team captured some suspicious packets, can you find out what the attacker was able to steal?" or "Find the flag from our customer database at http://challenge.example.com" (we will fill in the final URL).